-Rosemary thrives as a perennial in USDA hardiness zones 8 through 10, where it can survive year-round in the outdoor conditions.
-However, in cooler climates of zones 7 and below, rosemary often grows as an annual, as it may not survive the frosty winter months.
+Rosemary thrives as a perennial in USDA hardiness zones 8 through 10, where it can survive year-round in outdoor conditions.
+However, in cooler climates of zones 7 and below, Rosemary often grows as an annual, as it may not survive the frosty winter months.

 With proper care and indoor overwintering, it’s possible to keep rosemary alive in colder regions as well.

 When it comes to growing rosemary successfully, think about a typical Mediterranean climate – warm, with well-drained, sandy, and somewhat alkaline soil.
 Rosemary enjoys basking in full sunlight, so a sunny spot is vital for its successful growth.